joyjixu/qm2_resources/Data analysis FINAL.md

 But, interestingly, our p-value is way greater than 0.05 (0.839), meaning that there is no causality relation between the number of new cases and the average Covid-19 sentiment.
 Main take-away for that graph: there is no causality relation between the number of new cases and the average sentiment, our hypothesis is partly invalidated.

+Now, let’s compare the changes in daily new Covid-19 deaths with the average sentiment.
+The correlation is, one more time, negative: a larger number of deaths comes with a worst average sentiment.
+However, here, the Pearson correlation number is almost 10 time stronger (-0.360 vs. -0.039) than the one of the new cases / average sentiment, indicating a stronger negative correlation.
+It means that a change in one of the two variables comes with a stronger opposite change in the other variable.
+Furthermore, regarding this relation, there is a causality link.
+It means that a change in one of the variables causes a change in the other.
+We know that because our P-value equals 0.05 which is the minimum number for a causality link.
+Now, we must establish the direction of this causality.
+What comes first?
+A change in the average sentiment or a change in the number of deaths?
+In order to answer that question, we just have to look at the graph as the answer is visual.
+Again, the result is not surprising.
+Changes in the number of deaths come first.
+It means that Covid-19 deaths clearly influence the overall tweet sentiment.
+Main take-away from that graph: This result clearly has some great implication and partly (if not fully) validates our hypothesis: there is a relationship between the severity of Covid-19 and the average twitter sentiment!